Lobster Ceviche with Limestone Lettuce

 This recipe, which came from noted chef Nobu Matsuhisa, is typical of the cross-cultural innovations that made him such a success.
 Limestone is another name for bibb or boston lettuce.

-2. Arrange 3 of the lettuce leaves on each of four chilled salad plates.
+- Arrange 3 of the lettuce leaves on each of four chilled salad plates.
 Divide lobster meat among lettuce cups.
 Place a small tangle of onions and 1 tomato quarter on top of each serving of lobster.
 Spoon a little of the dressing over top of lobster and into each lettuce cup.
 Mince cilantro sprigs, sprinkle on top of onions and tomatoes, then top with cilantro leaves.
-Garnish each plate with thinly sliced peeled daikon, if you like.